Beothuk Lake

 Beothuk Lake, formerly Red Indian Lake, is located in the interior of central Newfoundland in the province of Newfoundland and Labrador, Canada.
 The lake drains into the Exploits River which flows through the interior of Newfoundland and exits into the Atlantic Ocean through the Bay of Exploits.
 Lloyds River, the Victoria River and Star River feed into the lake.

 History

-The Beothuk, also known as 'Red Indians,' inhabited several campsites on the shore of the lake.
+The Beothuk inhabited several campsites on the shore of the lake.
 An expedition into the interior by John Cartwright and brother George Cartwright in search of the Beothuk found only abandoned campsites.
-At the time of their discovery of the lake they named it Lieutenant's Lake and they had assumed that the lake was part of the same system as Lake Mickmack, known today as Grand Lake.
+At the time of their discovery of the lake they named it Lieutenant's Lake.

 In January 1811, an expedition led by David Buchan travelled up the Exploits River in an attempt to establish friendly relations with the Beothuk; Buchan found them, but the encounter went badly and resulted in the deaths of two marines.
-John Peyton Jr. led another expedition to the lake in 1819 which also ended in tragedy, resulting in the death of the Beothuk headman Nonosbawsut and the capture of Demasduwit.
+John Peyton Jr. led another expedition to the lake in 1819 which also ended in tragedy; the expedition resulted in the death of the Beothuk headman Nonosabasut and the capture of Demasduit.

-Proposed renaming

-In April 2021, it was announced that the name of the lake would be changed to "Wantaqo'ti Qospem", which means "peaceful lake" in the Mi'kmaq language.
-However, following criticism over a lack of consultation, the Newfoundland government announced it was pausing the renaming plans and would be opening a consultation process on the name.

-On 4 November 2021, the Government of Newfoundland and Labrador renamed the lake “Beothuk Lake”.